wclubin/task-tracker-pro/README.md

 - Running a two-service development environment
 - Understanding how frontend and backend communicate via REST

-This project is intentionally small but realistic, and is suitable for inclusion in a developer portfolio or as a talking point in technical interviews.
+This project is intentionally small but realistic, and is suitable for inclusion in my developer portfolio or as a talking point in technical interviews.